frederic-perez/AmE-dictionary/data/dictionary.md

 __acclaimed__ _adj_ :three::hammer:
 __acclimate__ _v_ :pencil2:
 __acclimation__ _n_ :pencil2:
-__accolade__ _n_ :nine: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._ _This restaurant has received accolades from_ Esquire.
+__accolade__ _n_ :nine::m: /AK-uh-layd/ An award or privilege granted as a special honour or as an acknowledgement of merit.
+Accolade refers to an award or expression of praise.
+It is often used in the plural form. _Syn_ honour, recognition _The hotel has won numerous accolades._ _This restaurant has received accolades from_ Esquire.
 __accommodate__ _v_ :five::pencil2::hammer:
 __accommodating__ _adj_ /əˈkɒməˌdeɪtɪŋ/ Willing to help; kind; obliging. _You said “yes” because you wanted to be accommodating._
 __accommodation__ _n_ :two::pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.